stracker-phil/obsidian-thoughtforge/5-Knowledge/ThoughtForge/Which Plugins I Use and Why.md

 I might use it in case I want to create more dynamic file lists inside my folder notes.

+> [!warning] Use with care
+> This plugin can create a big discrepancy between data in the Markdown file and the rendered content.

 ### CustomJS

 Allowed me to write and execute JS code inside a code-block in my notes.
 This allowed me to add powerful features to Obsidian, but it polluted my notes with increasingly complex JS code, which turned out to be a bad practice.

 Instead of using this plugin, I will write a custom Obsidian plugin when I need certain features.
 This plugin encourages mixing note-content with custom app-logic, which I want to avoid.

+> [!warning] Use with care
+> This plugin can create a big discrepancy between data in the Markdown file and the rendered content.